FriendsOfREDAXO/redaxo-mit-docker/README.md

 __In short, what is the purpose of this Docker setup?__

-1. Docker provides you and your team with a __Server environment (Apache, PHP, MySQL)__ for each of your REDAXO projects.
-It works much like a virtual machine, but uses much less resources.
+1. Docker provides you and your team with a __server environment (Apache, PHP, MySQL)__ for each of your REDAXO projects.
+It works much like a virtual machine but requires significantly fewer resources.
 You can customize the server environment and discard it at any time without losing data.
 2. If desired, Docker can independently install a __fresh REDAXO in the server environment.__
 3. Much better: Docker can install the __Demo-Websites__, for example the [Basisdemo](https://github.com/FriendsOfREDAXO/demo_base) or the [Community-Demo](https://github.com/FriendsOfREDAXO/demo_community).
 You can try the REDAXO features anytime without special requirements.